rarocompany/elsolardelola/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.2.6 =
+* Improved automatic translation usage by skipping detection of icalendar strings
+* Unsupported languages are now checked automatically when saving Automatic Translation tab settings
+* Added new filters that allow changing the custom tables names from external scripts

 = 2.2.5 =
 * Fixed span tag appearing in WooCommerce Orders in WP Dashboard
 * Fixed warnings from The Event Calendar about SQL commands